Agriculture

 Agro-based Industries in India: Bridging the Gap Between Agriculture and Economy

-Agro-based industries are the key to sustainable development in India.
-These industries use the raw material derived from agricultural produce, such as tea and sugar, as input to produce the final output.
-Agro-based industries provide a direct link between agriculture and industry.
-Let’s delve into the blog to know the major agro-based industries in India along with its types.
+Agriculture is viewed as the symbol of the first stage of development, and a country’s progress is indicated by its degree of industrialization.
+Interdependence between agriculture and industries has grown in the recent decade due to the modernization of agriculture.
+Agro-based industries use the raw material derived from agricultural produce, such as tea and sugar, as input to produce the final output.
+Agro-based industries play an important role in bridging the gap between agriculture and the broader economy.
+Let’s delve into the blog to know more about the major agro-based industries in India.

 Table of Contents